-Beth Geoghegan, a paramedic for 27 years in South Florida, says she starts her day by cleaning her work space with virus-and-germ-killing soaps.
+Beth Geoghegan, a paramedic in South Florida, says she starts her day by cleaning her work space with virus-and-germ-killing soaps.

 It’s also a matter of context.
 When Geoghegan gets home from a shift where nothing much happened, she launches into her normal activities.
 If it’s been a day filled with sick patients, she follows a different routine.

 “If I saw 10 patients today, and eight had flu symptoms, I’m likely to take my uniform off the minute I get home, put it in the wash, and get right in the shower.
 Because you just never know,” she says.